robertpeteuil/terraform-installer/README.md

 ---

 The **terraform-installer** script automates process of downloading and installing terraform using bash.
 It provides a quick method for installation on hew hosts,  installing updates and downgrading if necessary.
-By default, the latest version is installed.
-A specific version can be installed by using the parameter `-i`.
+By default, the latest version is installed, but a specific version can be specified using `-i`.

 The automates the official method which requires manually downloading, extracting and installing the binary (even for updates).